bizonix/common/doc/cache.md

 This class offers a very easy way to use Memcached with your web application.
 It is compatible with both the new `Memcached` extension and the old `Memcache` extension.
+Since this class is static, it also helps you access Memcached from anywhere in your project without having to pass around connection handles or relying in global variables.

 ### Cache::initialize()